 Psoriasis can also attack the joints leading to severe autoimmune arthritis.

 What causes and contributes to arthritis?

-- Incorrect diet with an excess of processed foods, alcohol, gluten, dairy products and a lack of raw vegetables and fruits.
+- Incorrect diet with an excess of processed foods, alcohol, sugar, gluten, dairy products and a lack of raw vegetables and fruits.

 - Trauma to joints from sports injuries or accidents.